piniom/compiler/app/src/main/resources/syntax.md

 Shortcuting means that the second expression is not evaluated if the resulting value is already determined by the first one.

 ## Entrypoint
 Every program must have a `main` function declared.
 It's the entrypoint to the program.
-The `main` entrypoint must return an `Int`.
+The `main` entrypoint takes no arguments and must return an `Int`.
+Th
 ```
 foo main() -> Int = 0;
 ```

 ## Comments
-Single line `//` and multiline `*/ some text /*` comments are allowed.
+Single line `//` and multiline `/* some text */` comments are allowed.